Animal Encounter Training

 Context

 In 2013, Colorado Senate Bill 13-226 mandated additional training for law enforcement officers encountering dogs in the field.
-A multidisciplinary taskforce — law enforcement, animal behavior experts, legal advisors, and training professionals — was formed to define and implement a statewide solution.

 The Core Challenge